13 Pros and Cons of Being a Physical Therapist Assistant

 (Source: U.S. Bureau of Labor Statistics)

-Job Outlook For A Physical Therapist Assistant
+Job Outlook for a Physical Therapist Assistant

 Now, let's take a look at the job outlook for a physical therapist assistant.
 In 2020 there were 93,800 physical therapy assistant jobs.
 This number is projected to grow by 35.29% or 33,100 by 2030.
 This means that the number of jobs in 2030 will grow to 126,900.
 This number includes the new and replacement physical therapist assistant jobs.